mriosb08/dkl-temporal-shift/README.md

 Please cite the following publication:

 Miguel Rios and Ameen Abu-Hanna.
 "Deep Kernel Learning for Mortality Prediction in the Face of Temporal Shift."
-AIME (2021).
+Artificial Intelligence in Medicine (2021).

 ## Requirements